 An otoscope is used to view into the ear canal, past the sicilian hairs which keep dirt out, to give a view of the ear drum (or tympanic membrane).
-A light in the device will illuminate the drum and a cone of light should be reflected from a healthy taught ear drum.
 Beyond that lie the Ossicle bones and nerves – not somewhere to push a camera, so these devices must be used with care.